-This refers to inflammation of the firm band of tissue on the sole of the foot, but is usally felt as heel pain.
+This refers to inflammation of the firm band of tissue on the sole of the foot, but is usually felt as heel pain.

-It is a common overuse injury in sportspeople, particularly those who do a lot of running, or jumping, but can also affect non sports people.
-Repetitive use of the fascia leads to micro-tears, when these accumulate faster than they can be repaired them inflammation results.
-Factors that contribute to Plantar Fasciitis include a recent increase in training volume, change in training surfaces or footwear, biomechanical problems and calf muscle tightness.
+It is a common overuse injury in sportspeople, particularly those who do a lot of running or jumping but can also affect non-sports people too.
+We see it in ladies and men of late middle ages, in people after a period of time off their feet from injury.
+Other factors that contribute to Plantar Fasciitis include a recent increase in training volume, change in training surfaces or footwear, biomechanical problems and calf muscle tightness.

 If you think you have this condition it is well worth getting it checked out by Mr Willis-Owen.
 It can be really miserable, and if it is not treated properly it will go on for year and years.
 In the meantime you should avoid any aggravating activities which may prolong the problem.
 It generally won't get better on its own.
 The first thing to do is to reduce the problem activities, and start a concerted program of calf stretching exercises.
 Anti-inflammatories and ice are helpful after exercise, but don't use tablets to mask the damage you are doing, of the problem will get out of control.

 Charles has had this himself and not only got better from it but ended up faster and stronger.

 Once you are recovered it is important to address any biomechanical problems, or other underlying factors in order to prevent a recurrence, get your sleep hygiene under control and address your bodyweight if needed.